CalumRaine/Grain/README.md

 * Usage: `./grain script.gr`
 * Statements are terminated by a newline.
 * Comments initiated with a semicolon `;`.
 All remaining text on that line is ignored by the interpreter
-* `Grain` is case-sensitive.
+* `Grain` is case sensitive.
 All commands are lowercase.

 ### Output: `print`